csci-1301/csci-1301.github.io/lectures/README.md

 # Lecture Notes

 This directory contains all lecture notes.
+CSCI 1301 Book is generated from the contents of this directory.

+Some notes:

+- When creating a new lecture, let's call it `lecture xyz`:
+    1. first create a directory called `lecture_xyz` (follow the existing pattern)
+    2. under that directory, create an `index.md` and write notes there

 <!-- In this index of lectures, add a short description what that lecture contains so it is not necessary to look inside the directory to understand its content -->